Sunday, January 12, 2025

 CLANG!

-"Flibbetygibbet!" angry-whispered Alicia.
 She'd ditch the equipment bag and puck carrier here.
-She tucked the bag of broken glass and ceramic into her hoodie's front pocket and shoved the lighter in her right pants pocket.
-She shoved her stick into the opening in the ceiling and chucked the bottle of 93% alcohol up after it.
-Alicia spat on her hands because this seemed like the right moment to do it.
-She wouldn't make that mistake again.
-She powered her mobile phone back on.
+She tucked the bottle of 93% alcohol into her hoodie's front pocket and shoved the lighter in her right pants pocket.
+She tossed her stick up through the gap and heard it clatter onto the metal catwalk.
+Alicia spat on her hands because it seemed like the right time to do that.

-The lifelong athlete took a couple steps lead-up followed by a massive vertical leap.
-Up onto the catwalk.
-Into the front hoodie pocket went the alcohol, and she wore the roll of duct tape around her right wrist like a bracelet.
-Body prone, phone on her belly, cellular flip-phone in her right hand.
-She scanned the darkness.
-It was dark.
-That was unfortunate.
-The light of the device did little to push back the bubble of light radiating a few feet ahead.
-The flashlight would announce her from a mile away, though.
+The lifelong athlete took a one-step lead-up followed by a massive vertical leap and pulled herself up through the opening.
+It felt warmer up here than at floor-level, if only slightly.
+She slipped the roll of duct tape around her right wrist like a bracelet.
+Body prone, cellular flip-phone in her right hand.
+The light of the device did little to push back the darkness.
+As much as Alicia wanted to bring along Robert's flashlight, it would have announced her from a mile away.
 Phone it was.
-That remaining bar of battery had turned red.
+The remaining bar of battery had turned red.

 I did something stupid.